Angela Thorne: Acting career

 Her first professional engagement was with the Caryl Jenner Children's Theatre.
 After repertory seasons at York and Sheffield, she appeared in Night Must Fall at Theatre Royal, Windsor.
 Thorne then joined the Ralph Richardson Theatre company at the Haymarket Theatre, and played Gloria in You Never Can Tell, Portia in the Merchant of Venice and Julia in The Rivals.

 Thorne's other theatre work included Little Boxes - Hampstead Theatre.
 She portrayed Io in Prometheus Bound at the Mermaid Theatre; Twelfth Night for the Prospect Theatre Company touring the east; Yahoo - Queen’s theatre, and many more productions around England.

 Thorne received a nomination at the 1981 Laurence Olivier Awards for Best Comedy Performance for playing Margaret Thatcher in Anyone for Denis? at the Whitehall Theatre.

 Thorne also appeared in television productions, including Elizabeth R as Lettice Knollys, The Liars, and The Canterville Ghost, playing the leading role opposite Bruce Forsyth as the Ghost.
 She played the part of Margaret Thatcher in a television version of the satirical, comic farce Anyone for Denis?, in 1982.

 In 1969 she starred as Nancy Chuff in the comedy series World in Ferment.
 In 1984 she played the role of Susan, "The Duchess" in a West End revival of Giles Cooper's play Happy Family, opposite Ian Ogilvy and Stephanie Beacham.
 In 1996 she starred in Alan Ayckbourn's Communicating Doors at the Savoy Theatre, London.

 Thorne appeared in two episodes of Thames Television's sitcom Get Some In! in 1976 as Mrs Fairfax, and in one episode of the BBC sitcom The Good Life in 1977 as Lady Truscott, before appearing as Marjory Frobisher in To the Manor Born from 1979 until 1981: her husband appeared in two of the later episodes.
 She reprised this role for both the 10-episode radio series in 1997 and the 2007 Christmas special on television.
 She followed this with a lead role in another sitcom, Three Up, Two Down.
 After To the Manor Born, she also played the eponymous character in the ITV sitcom Farrington of the F.O. written by Dick Sharples.

 Thorne appeared in an episode of Midsomer Murders as well as in Foyle's War and Heartbeat.
 In 1989, she voiced the role of Elizabeth II in The BFG, the film adaptation of Roald Dahl's book.

 In 2013 she appeared at the Vaudeville Theatre playing the role of Mrs Louisa Wilberforce in The Ladykillers.
 She played alongside Ralf Little, Simon Day and John Gordon Sinclair.

 Personal life and death

 Thorne was married to fellow actor Peter Penry-Jones from 1967 until his death in 2009.
-They had two sons, both of who became actors, one being Rupert Penry-Jones.
+They had two sons, both of whom became actors, one being Rupert Penry-Jones.

 Thorne died at her Battersea home on 16 June 2023, aged 84.